endlesslydivided/FE-test-app/README.md

 # React, TS, React Query, Feature Sliced Design, Zod - Aura
 What functionality is available:

-- Authentication
+- Authentication;
-- Main page with 3 buttons
+- Main page with 3 buttons;
-- Search financial data, selecting items
+- Search financial data, selecting items;
-- AI Chatbot
+- AI Chatbot;
-- Form with validation
+- Form with validation.

 # About App
 **React Query** + **Axios** was used to fetch data.